 Jeff Tyne, ICMA-CM

-Tyne earned his Masters Degree in Public Administration from Arizona State University, and has a Bachelor of Arts Degree in Political Science from Arizona State.
-He has been a training instructor for GFOA in the areas of capital planning, budget and performance management.
+Tyne earned his Master of Public Administration from Arizona State University, and has a Bachelor of Arts in Political Science from Arizona State University.
+He attended the Senior Executives in State and Local Government program at the JFK School of Government at Harvard University and has been a training instructor for GFOA in the areas of capital planning, budget and performance management.